Parsec

 For productivity-focused remote work, Parsec includes essential features like secure file transfer, allowing users to move files between host and client machines.
 Additionally, remote printing capabilities enable printing documents from the host computer to a local printer, enhancing remote office functionality.
 [6, 44]

-Paid tiers, particularly Parsec for Teams, offer robust guest access functionality, allowing administrators to invite and manage external users for scheduled, temporary access to workstations.
+Paid tiers, particularly Parsec for Teams, offer solid guest access functionality, allowing administrators to invite and manage external users for scheduled, temporary access to workstations.
 This is complemented by comprehensive team management tools, including SSO enforcement, granular permissions, and audit logs for enhanced security and control.
 [6, 20, 22, 41, 43]

 A competitive Mac gamer wants to play the latest Windows-exclusive AAA titles that demand ultra-low latency and high frame rates, but only owns a MacBook Pro.
 Using Parsec, they can stream these games from a powerful Windows gaming PC (either a home desktop or a cloud-based GPU instance) to their MacBook, achieving near-native performance.
 They can then engage in online multiplayer with minimal input lag, enjoying the titles they prefer on their preferred hardware.
 The low latency ensures precise aim and quick reactions, making even fast-paced FPS games playable remotely.
 [3, 9, 21, 25, 29]